dekermendzhy/mixed-zsh-theme/README.md

 # mixed-zsh-theme

-For iTerm2 and Dark Background theme.
-Font 13pt Menlo Regular
+For iTerm2.
+It is recommended to use with a dark background.
+Font 13pt Menlo Regular.

 ![screenshot](https://github.com/dnavtoparts/mixed-zsh-theme/blob/master/mixed.png)